 While we consider the reputation fairly overblown and have generally found French people perfectly welcoming, you definitely want to learn some basic French phrases before visiting!

-If you’re excited about trying your hand at French, France is the trip for you.
+If you’re excited about trying your hand at learning French in France, France is the trip for you.

 … you want to take a road trip but are nervous about driving.

 Both France and Italy are home to magnificent regions worthy of a road trip, but for foreign visitors, driving in France can be a bit less intimidating than driving in Italy–mostly because the drivers are less aggressive (and that becomes even truer the further south in Italy you travel).

 Choose Italy if…